extraes/BW-Chaos/README.md

 - - When enabled, if you're the host, any effects that you run will attempt to be ran on the other clients.

-- - If you're a client, then any effect the host runs will attempt to be ran.
+  - If you're a client, then any effect the host runs will attempt to be ran.
 If you have that effect disabled, it will inform you what was going to run.

 - ignoreRepeatVotesFromSameUser: Determines whether spamming is an effective method of bumping up vote counts.

 - proportionalVoting: Determines if proportional voting is enabled or not.
 If yes, an effect with 60% of votes has a 60% chance of winning, otherwise the top voted effect wins.

-- enableRemoteVoting: Enables taking votes from Discord/Twitch
+- enableRemoteVoting: Enables taking votes from Discord/Twitch.

-- showCandidatesOnScreen: Shows the candidate effects on screen, with the numbers that need to be voted for each one
+- showCandidatesOnScreen: Shows the candidate effects on screen, with the numbers that need to be voted for each one.

 - sendCandidatesInChannel: Only available to Discord remote voting.
 It will send a list of the effects that users can vote for into the specified channel.

+- forceEnabledEffects: A list of effects that will be in the effect pool, regardless of whether or not they adhere to the other preferences.

+- forceDisabledEffects: A list of effects that will *never* be in the effect pool, regardless of whether or not they adhere to the other preferences.

 ## Questions